 Victoria Zoeller, LCSW

-Experience: I have worked with adults and teens with Acquired Brain Injuries and their families, adults struggling with substance misuse, and the elderly.
+Experience: I have specific training to help adults and teens with Acquired Brain Injuries and their families; adults struggling with substance misuse; and the elderly.
+I use a very effective therapy called Accelerated Resolution Therapy (ART) to treat trauma and a variety of other psychological conditions by replacing negative images with positive ones.

 Education: MSW, Southern Connecticut State University 2015